caltechlibrary/newt/presentation3.md

 - Large YAML structures benefit from code generation
 - Automatic "wiring up" of routes and templates very helpful

-# What's next to wrap up prototype 4?
+# What's next?

-- Refine template engine
-- Refine Newt YAML syntax
+- Build some real applications using Newt
-- Refine data router
-- Retarget, debug and improve the code generator
+- Get feedback for refinement
+- Fix bugs

 # Out of the box